litebird/litebird_sim/docs/source/mapmaking.rst

 The idea of a destriper is to group consecutive samples in the same TOD into different *baselines*.
-Each baseline must contain a number of samples such that the noise within it will be roughly white; thus, the baseline should not contain too much samples!
+Each baseline must contain a number of samples such that the noise within it will be roughly white; thus, the baseline should not contain too many samples!
 A good rule of thumb is to make the time span covered by one baseline shorter than the inverse of the knee frequency for that detector.
 The destriper works by assuming that the effect of 1/f noise on all the samples within the baselines is a purely additive factor; this is an approximation,